DigitalzombieTLD/Candlelight/README.md

 New items:

+GEAR_Wick -> 1 cloth = 4 wicks
 GEAR_FatRaw -> Can be obtained by harvesting hide/pelt from carcasses, needs to be boiled to get:
-GEAR_Wax -> 4 pieces of raw wax + 1 cloth can be crafted into:
+GEAR_Wax -> 4 pieces of tallow + 1 wick can be crafted into:
 GEAR_Candle -> Burns for about 8 hours

 Everything can spawn as loot.

 Candles are very sensible to wind and turn off easily.

-Turn on by holding a burning match/torch and click the candle with the left or middle (AlternativeAction setting) mouse button.
+Turn on by holding a burning match/flare/torch and click the candle with the left or middle (AlternativeAction setting) mouse button.
 Turn on by holding an unlit match and hold left or middle (AlternativeAction setting) mouse button while targetting the candle.
 Turn off by left or middle (AlternativeAction setting) mouse button.